ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 AutoTLS is provided as a public good service and operated by [Interplanetary Shipyard](https://ipshipyard.com) and is available on an opt-in basis with [Kubo 0.32.0](https://github.com/ipfs/kubo/releases/tag/v0.32.0).

-We're also [working on an AutoTLS client](https://github.com/libp2p/js-libp2p/pull/2798) for js-libp2p and the Helia stack which should be available soon.
+We're also [working on an AutoTLS service](https://github.com/libp2p/js-libp2p/pull/2798) with support in the [WebSocket Transport](https://github.com/libp2p/js-libp2p/pull/2800) in js-libp2p, which would allow the JavaScript ecosystem to also reap the benefits of AutoTLS.

 We encourage you to try it out and give feedback.